-Beginning in fall 2018, as a result of the implementation of an integrated planning/resource allocation process, each college program or service area, whether academic, student services, or business services, submits either an annual (abbreviated) or multi-year (more in-depth) Program Evaluation and Effectiveness Report (PEPR).
+As a result of the implementation of an integrated planning/resource allocation process, each college program or service area, whether academic, student services, or business services, submits either an annual (abbreviated) or multi-year (more in-depth) Program Evaluation and Effectiveness Report (PEPR).
+(6.A.11)

 Members of the Program Effectiveness and Planning Committee (PEPC) review discuss and rate the effectiveness of each program based on their report.
 Programs or service areas that request additional resources must justify those requests based on program effectiveness data.
-The PEPC leadership collects the resource requests and distributes them to the college committee or work group charged with providing leadership in that area.
+The Planning and Budget Committee (PBC) leadership collects the resource requests and distributes them to the college committee or workgroup charged with providing leadership in that area.
 For example, requests for additional full-time faculty are sent to the Academic Senate for their consideration.
 Likewise, requests for additional classified personnel are sent to the Classified Senate.
 The Technology Task Force reviews requests for computers and instructional technology.
-Campus Use, Development and Safety (CUDS) coordinate requests for new or improvement to existing facilities.
-With input from faculty and Classified professionals, the Deans Council reviews requests for instructional supplies and equipment.
+Campus Use, Development and Safety (CUDS) coordinate requests for new or improved facilities.
+With input from faculty and classified professionals, the Deans Council reviews requests for instructional supplies and equipment.